 IT 212 - Publishing on the Internet.

 3 Credits.
 Spring only.
-This course will familiarize the student with issues related to publishing on the Internet.
-Topics covered include basic design skills, multimedia issues, and development of web pages.
+This course will provide the student with additional skills related to design and creation of webpages and introduce them to publishing on the internet, hosting platforms and technologies.
 (PR: IT 107)